truera/trulens/trulens_eval/examples/README.md

     - `llama_index/`

-        Examples using llama index as a framework.
+        Examples using llama-index as a framework.

-        - `llama_example.ipynb`
+        - `llama_index_example.ipynb`

             Question-answering with a vector store of contexts loaded from a local set of files (`data` folder)

+    - `langchain/`

+        Examples using langchain as a framework.

-        - `llama_quickstart.py`
+        - `langchain_quickstart.ipynb`

-            Question-answering with a vector store of contexts loaded from a local set of files (`data` folder)
+            Question-answering with langchain

 - `vector-dbs/`